Index

 where and is the from the regression from all other .

-• a larger leads to larger variance in the estimarors.
+- a larger leads to larger variance in the estimators.

-• a smaller implies a smaller variance in the estimators.
+- a smaller implies a larger variance in the estimators.

 Let's analyze now what happens if we mis-specify the model.
 Consider again the true and the mis-specified models: